 3. Register long-term and monitor expiration dates

-There have been many cases of domain loss due to forgetting to renew – especially in SME companies.
-For example: a retail business in Ho Chi Minh City lost its main domain because it only registered for 1 year and did not receive renewal notifications due to an old email.
+There have been many cases of losing domain names due to forgetting to renew – especially in SME companies.
+For example: a retail business in HCMC once lost its main domain because it only registered for 1 year and did not receive renewal notices due to an old email.

 Below is a short tracking table to help you manage domain expiration effectively: